satellytes/satellytes.com/blog-posts/scoped-registry.md

 .npmrc is a configuration file that configures how npm works in your environment.
 It can be used globally or on a user or project level.
 [Here](https://docs.npmjs.com/cli/v8/configuring-npm/npmrc) are the docs for .npmrc.

-**Working wombats** already set up the new registry and moved all packages from the public registry into the private registry.
+**"Working Wombats ACME"** already set up the new registry and moved all packages from the public registry into the private registry.
 Fortunately for the internal packages, they already used scopes (`@workingwombats`).
 The registry can be found internally via the URL `registry.working-wombats.rocks`.
 So Jeff could add a scoped registry with the following line to .npmrc:

 ```
 @workingwombats:registry=https://registry.working-wombats.rocks/